 Ellacombe is a primary school with 382 pupils on roll.
 The majority of pupils are of White British heritage.
 The school has a low level of religious and cultural diversity and few pupils speak English as an additional language.
 The proportion of pupils who are considered to be disadvantaged is well above national averages.
 The proportion of pupils who have special educational needs and/or disabilities are above national averages.
-The school was designated as a church school in September 2016 having previously become an academy when it joined the Learning Academy Partnership in September 2013.
+The school was designated as a church school in September 2016 having previously become a sponsored academy when it joined the Learning Academy Partnership, a multi-academy trust (MAT) in September 2012.